theAutoBiography/iithlp/README.md

 MIT License

-## Acknowledgements
+## Acknowledgements and Ownership

+This package is a product of work from the department of Heritage Science and Technology, IIT Hyderabad.
-This package is an extension of the original IITHLP package, with comprehensive support for 9 major Indian scripts and a strict one-to-one mapping scheme.
+It provides comprehensive support for 9 major Indian scripts and a strict one-to-one mapping scheme.
+For any concerns please raise an issue on the github repository.
+You may reach out to the author at ramanan93'at'gmail'dot'com.